 gravel up the hill to the strawberry patch.
 Strawberries season is

-typcially: May 10 to June 15.
+typcially: May 10 to early July.
 We minimize use of pesticides and

 other chemicals.
 Payment: Cash, only.
 Sweet potatoes and potatoes